-The overwhelming number of these fractures heal without problem.
-Sometimes the healing is not with bone but with fibrous tissue (scar tissue).
-This means that on an x-ray, it may look like the fracture line is still present but it has actually healed with fibrous tissue that isn't visible on x-ray.
-For this reason, x-rays are usually unhelpful in the long-term management of these injuries.
+The overwhelming number of these fractures heal with no problems.
+However, sometimes that healing isn't with bone but is with fibrous tissue (scar tissue).
+This means that on an x-ray, it may look like the fracture line is still present, but it has actually healed with fibrous tissue that isn't visible on x-ray.
+Most people do not need any further x-rays unless they are having problems.